 Conclusion

 Creating a geographic heat map in Google Sheets can be a powerful tool for visualizing data and identifying trends and patterns based on location.
 By following the steps outlined in this article, you can create a heat map that is both informative and visually appealing.
 With this tool, you can gain new insights and make more informed decisions for your business or research.
-(See Also: How To Change Filter Range In Google Sheets)
+(See Also: How To Find Confidence Interval In Google Sheets)

 How To Make A Geographic Heat Map In Google Sheets